anthonymobile/rna-dashboard/README.md

 # rna-dashboard

+## TESTING AND DEBUGGING

+### www lambda

+1. `cd rna_dashboard/functions/www`
+2. Start the flask server `python app-local.py`
+3. head to http://127.0.0.1:5000/ in your browser to see the map displayed

 ## TODO

 ### v 0.2

-- debug / solve bucket deployment
 - add layers to map
     - zoning map overlay
     - street centerlines
 - add a title https://stackoverflow.com/questions/75493570/how-can-i-add-a-text-box-to-folium-with-more-or-less-the-same-behavior-as-the-l
+- debug / solve bucket deployment
 - move to chilltownlabs domain
     - can just create an A record on gandi to point to the API?
         - update the CDK stack to reflect